 Award-Winning Denver Child Custody Attorneys You Can Count On

-Not many law firms in Denver can say they’ve been an honoree of the prestigious Inc. 5000 magazine for three years in a row, but Petrelli Previtera can.
+Not many family law firms in Denver can say they’ve been an honoree of the prestigious Inc. 5000 magazine for three years in a row, but Petrelli Previtera can.
 We pride ourselves in offering aggressive representation coupled with compassionate and dedicated advocacy, and we are ready to listen to you.
 Why wait when you can start getting answers, direction, and clarity for your situation right away?
 Contact us today at (303) 416-7086 to schedule your first comprehensive consultation with our team.